RESEARCH STARTER

 Career

 Sugarland was nominated for a Grammy Award for best new artist in 2006 and widened their fan base when Nettles teamed up with Jon Bon Jovi for the hit country-rock song “Who Says You Can’t Go Home.”
 Sugarland’s second album—their first as a duo—was titled Enjoy the Ride (2006) and includes one of the band’s most popular songs, “Stay,” as well as the chart-topping singles “Settlin’” and “Want To.”
-“Stay” was named the Academy of Country Music (ACM) Song of the Year and Single Record of the Year in 2007 and nominated for the 2008 Grammy Awards for best country song and for best country performance by a duo or group with vocal, winning the latter.
+“Stay” was named the Academy of Country Music (ACM) Song of the Year and Single Record of the Year in 2007 and nominated for the 2008 Grammy Awards for best country song and for best country performance by a duo or group with vocals, winning the latter.
 Sugarland also won the ACM award for top vocal duo in 2008 over country mainstay Brooks & Dunn, who had taken home the award fifteen times in the preceding seventeen years.

 In August 2011, a stage at the Indiana State Fair collapsed, killing seven concertgoers and injuring many others who were awaiting a Sugarland performance.
 The band was subsequently involved in a class-action lawsuit filed by survivors and victims’ families.
 Sugarland, along with Live Nation and other defendants in the case, settled for $39 million in December 2014.
-Although Bush and Nettles did not formally sever their partnership thereafter, they each pursued solo projects beginning in 2013.
+Although Bush and Nettles did not formally sever their partnership, they each pursued solo projects beginning in 2013.
 During their hiatus, Bush released the solo album Southern Gravity (2015) and wrote the musical Troubadour (2017), while Nettles worked with rock producer Rick Rubin on That Girl (2014) and also released Playing with Fire (2016).

 Bush and Nettles made a surprise appearance together in 2017 when they jointly presented the Vocal Duo of the Year Award at the Country Music Association (CMA) Awards, sparking talk of renewed collaboration.
-Indeed, the following year, the duo reunited to record the comeback LP Bigger and created the music video "Babe," featuring country-pop star Taylor Swift.
+The following year, the duo reunited to record the comeback LP Bigger and created the music video "Babe," featuring country-pop star Taylor Swift.
 "Babe" was nominated for the 2019 CMA Music Video of the Year and the CMT Music Awards' Duo Video of the Year and Collaborative Video of the Year.
 The band resumed touring together with their Still the Same Tour.

 Impact